mozilla/cargo-vet/book/src/algorithm.md

 Full audits are desugarred to delta audits from the Root Version (so an audit for `0.2.0` would be lowered to a delta audit from `Root -> 0.2.0`).

-Exemptions are desugarred to full audits (and therefore deltas) with a flag indicating their origin.
+Exemptions are desugared to full audits (and therefore deltas) with a flag indicating their origin.
-This flag is used to "deprioritize" the edges so that we can more easily detect exemptions that aren't needed anymore.
+This flag is used to deprioritize the edges so that we can more easily detect exemptions that aren't needed anymore.

 Imported audits are lowered in the exact same way as local criteria, except their criteria names are treated as namespaced when feeding them into the CriteriaMapper.
-(In the future, another flag may be set indicating their origin.
-This flag would similarly lets us "deprioritize" imported audits, to help determine if they're needed.)
+In the future, another flag may be set indicating their origin.
+This flag would similarly lets us deprioritize imported audits, to help determine if they're needed.

 With all of this established. the problem of determining whether a package is audited for a given criteria can be reduced to determining if there *exists* a path from the Root Version to the